chrisryan91/PP4/README.md

 ### Homepage

-The **Homepage** contains the name of the website centrally aligned animated as a welcome.
+The **Homepage** contains the name of the website animated as a welcome.
 Beneath it are two sections with information about the two main parts of the website - the search function and the review blog.
 These contain links those pages and a few sentences describing the function of each.

 <details>
 <summary>Homepage</summary>